jamiebergen/plugin-notes-plus/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.6 =
+This version adds a filter to hide or display plugin notes.

 = 1.2.5 =
 This version fixes a PHP warning that happens when upgrading to WordPress 5.7.